vizzuhq/pyscript-vizzu-demo/README.md

 ### Import map

-We should set the vizzu library URL in our HTML file using an import map.
+Vizzu library's URL should be set in the HTML file using an import map.

 ```html
 <script type="importmap">